 Take a look at our company’s history.

-Frank Wahl.
+Leo J. Wahl used an electromagnetic motor to make a medical massager for his uncle, J. Frank Wahl.
 After selling them to barbershops, he realized he could improve barber tools using this type of motor.
 Leo took over his uncle's business and began experimenting with a new electric hair clipper.

 In 1919, Leo J. Wahl got patents on his newly developed electromagnetic hair clipper and began manufacturing at the Wahl Manufacturing Company.
 The clipper was the first one of its kind with a practical drive motor in hand, rather than connected to a separate motor through a flexible shaft.